mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 How we do that?

-To solve this problem we used structure embedding what is the way that go provides to extend behavior of a struct based on other struct.
+To solve this problem we used structure embedding what is the way go provides to extend behavior of a struct based on other struct.
 I prefer to not use the term inheritance here becase is not correct, it is embedding, not inheritance.
 I you want to understand better this concept, plese take a look to